vsmalladi/tfsee-manuscript/manuscript.md

 ## Background {.page_break_before}

 Enhancers and the transcription factors (TFs) regulating their formation have been shown to play an important role in cell type-specific activation of gene expression [@sJDRq7sP; @d09ELIR1].
-Although thousands of potential enhancers have been identified in cell lines and tissues, identification of the enhancers that are active versus not active or poised remains remains a major challenge [@r7FNQqrP].
+Although thousands of potential enhancers have been identified in cell lines and tissues, identification of the enhancers that are active versus not active or poised remains a major challenge [@r7FNQqrP].
 In addition, the ability to identify the TFs acting at the numerous enhancers in each cell type is technically challenging [@15J98V2qM; @sLkFMFZj].

 Active enhancers have been shown to share several common features; such as increased chromatin accessibility (as measured by DNase-seq or ATAC-seq) [@NqDGzVRS; @x2PdIgDj; @6xCXy2Jy] and enrichment of post-translational modification of histone tails (as assessed by ChIP-seq), including H3K4me1 and H3K27ac [@vCijBy88; @O5G8lPNO; @LkrR69b9].
 While these epigenetic features can successfully identify the location of many enhancers across the genome, they cannot readily differentiate between active and non-active enhancers [@1CNxOwAG6; @UIPf9Y7q].
 However, recent genomic assays have shown that enhancers tend to be bound by RNA polymerase II (Pol II) and transcribed, producing non-coding RNAs known as enhancer RNAs (‘eRNAs’) [@3ZN37fOe; @5i6RU9Zx; @1BkIYUDLC].